 How is the NRO NC structured?

-The NRO NC comprises 15 Members, 3 from each of the 5 RIR regions.
-NC Members do not represent any RIR nor do they act as representatives of any other body.
+The NRO NC comprises 15 members, three from each of the five RIR regions.
+NC members do not represent any RIR nor do they act as representatives of any other body.
 They are appointed in their individual capacity and their membership cannot be substituted by any other individual or organization.

 Duties of NRO NC members